themosis/documentation/installation.md

 On Windows, you can use the Composer [Windows installer](https://getcomposer.org/Composer-Setup.exe).

+> We recommend to install Composer globally on your system.

 3. Install WP-CLI
 -----------------

-The Themosis framework uses [WP-CLI](http://wp-cli.org/) in order to install the latest WordPress version.
+The Themosis framework uses [WP-CLI](http://wp-cli.org/) to install the latest WordPress version.
 Beside installing WordPress, [WP-CLI](http://wp-cli.org/) will allow you to perform tasks on your WordPress installation using the command-line tool.

 > Please first check the [WP-CLI requirements](http://wp-cli.org/#requirements) before installing it.